 Owner’s Representative

-Facilities expansion projects can be complex, forcing educators to juggle development challenges with educating students.
-Tatonka Capital Corporation (TCC) partners with schools to transform visions into realities.
-As your Owner Representative (OR), Tatonka serves as your Advocate and Advisor on your behalf for your project.
+Municipal facilities expansion projects can be complex, forcing owners to juggle development challenges with executing their educational or business objectives.
+Tatonka Capital Corporation (TCC) partners with schools and other municipalities to transform visions into realities.
+As an Owner’s Representative (OR), Tatonka serves as your Advocate and Advisor for your project.
 Key responsibilities may include but are not limited to:

 Assist in defining project scope, budget, and schedule.
 This can also include a comprehensive credit review to clearly understand your borrowing capabilities before engaging credit sources.